cherwill/spreadexwidgets/README.md

 After identifying that `Rectangle` and `Textbox` have properties in common, I decided to extend the Rectangle class in the Textbox class definition.

-### Rendering
+### Rendering Interface

 To simulate the drawing package, I decided to create the `IRenderer` interface, which made it possible to offload the responsibility of rendering Widgets to some external implementation.

+With this design in mind, we aren't imposing too many limitations on how other renderers can be implemented.

+### Text Rendering

 My plan for the `TextRenderer` class implementation was to define a  buffer, for the Widgets to be written to prior to rendering them to a Stream source.
-After some tweaking, I was able to get it to produce simulated renders, with abstraction in mind.
+After some tweaking, I had the Text Renderer producing simulated renders, whilst having a layer of abstraction present.

 #### Usage: